intel/terraform-intel-aws-databricks-workspace/examples/databricks-cluster/README.md

 ## AWS Databricks

 The module can deploy an Intel Optimized AWS Databricks Cluster.
 Instance Selection and Intel Optimizations have been defaulted in the code.
+This module requires you to have Databricks workspace setup.
+As it will prompt for the URL of the DBX workspace

 ## Usage